 I’m a huge fan of green juice.
 You know, the kind made with cucumbers, kale, lemon juice, celery, maybe even a little apple for sweetness.
 It’s quenching, refreshing and one of the few things I can actually feel immediately in my body.
 For me, a green juice is a pick-me-up.
 But it’s not everything.
 And if I didn’t enjoy drinking it, it would be nothing.

-I'd like to think we're all chasing health as a means of finding happiness.
+Many of us are chasing health as a means of finding happiness.
 They do often go together.
 In the real sense of what health is, happiness should always be tied in.

 We want to be happy.
 Deep on down, we want to feel calmness and a gratifying sense of fulfillment and contentment.
 We want to feel good about who we are, what we’re doing, where we’re at and who is joining us on the ride.
 That is happiness.